wasabia/acts_as_tree/README.md

    your own version, that is fine but bump version in a commit by itself so we can ignore when we pull)
 5. Send us a pull request.
 Bonus points for topic branches.
+6. All contributors to this project, after their first accepted patch, are given push access to the repository and are welcome as full contributors to ActsAsTree.
+All we ask is that all changes go through CI and a Pull Request before merging.

 ## License (MIT)